abzcoding/lvim/README.md

 # Troubleshooting

 1. Check your neovim version.
 Are you on the newest nightly version?
-2. Reset your packer cache, and update lvim.
+2. make sure to run `:Lazy sync`
+3. Reset your Lunarvim cache using `:LvimCacheReset`